mzazon/awesome-cloud-projects/azure/live-search-results-cognitive-search/live-search-results-cognitive-search.md

    Expected output: JSON response containing the test product with matching search results.

-> **Tip**: Use Azure Monitor and Application Insights to track function execution times, search query performance, and SignalR message delivery metrics for production optimization.
+> **Tip**: Use Azure Monitor and Application Insights to track function execution times, search query performance, and SignalR message delivery metrics for production optimization and debugging.

 ## Cleanup